 Considering a trip to Barcelona but not sure what there is to see?
 The city is full of massive monuments that draw crowds and hidden gems that only locals know about.
 This list details the top attractions and hidden gems of Barcelona that you shouldn’t miss on your trip!

-Top 15 Monuments, Attractions, and Things to Do in Barcelona
+Best Monuments, Attractions, and Things to Do in Barcelona

-15. El Gatto de Botero
+15. Pass by El Gatto de Botero

 El Gato de Botero is a very fun and cute statue of a cat by an artist named Fernando Botero.
 The larger-than-life statue is located in the El Raval neighborhood of Barcelona and is a local icon.
-If you had to choose between this cat and Park Güell, I would recommend Park Güell.
-That said, it is a cool statue and something you should definitely pass by if you are in El Raval.

-14. Montjuïc
+14. Spend Some Time at Montjuïc

-Things to do in Montjuïc:
+Here are a few things to do in Montjuïc:

 - Take a cable car ride to the top